rchanou/mazurka/PSEUDOCODE.md

 #### Interesting insights from this:
 - What, if anything, could be contained in the INIT event object?
 - Separate concept of **"setup phase"** to make it easier to bring methods into the world of "purity"?
-  - For example, `document.getElementById('value')` not guaranteed to be pure/idempotent in normal app, but this is just called once for setup.
+  - For example, `document.getElementById('value')` not guaranteed to be pure/idempotent in normal app, but this is just called on ce for setup.
   - Same for `store.subscribe`: it has an "effect" (can even be considered "mutable") but is only called once at setup.
 - Related: Encapsulate HTML page?
   - Relates to concept of multiple possible JS "runtimes" to choose from, each with different guarantees.